The Phoenix Literary Magazine

 Any undergraduate or graduate student may apply to be on the editorial board or submit manuscripts for publication.
 The editors of The Phoenix gain valuable experience by editing the pieces and deciding which will be accepted by the magazine and which will be rejected.

-Visit the magazine's website The Phoenix for their submission guidelines.
+Visit the magazine's Facebook page--The Phoenix--for their submission guidelines.

 BURST and Scientia